VU-Programming/OOFP-snake/README.md

 This typically means storing the Snake as a list of points, and the apple as a point.
 For the purposes of grading a `Map[Point, CellType]` or something similar is considered a 2 dimensional structure.

 The reward for using an immutable gamestate and not using a 2 dimensional array/list is to reward trying out new styles of programming.

 Code style is judged as described in the readable code lectures and the [code style grading guideline](https://canvas.vu.nl/courses/50305/pages/code-style).
-Note: If you do not implement reverse mode, you get a 0.6 point style penalty.
+The maximum style grade you can get depends on how much of the previous 8 points you got.
+For example, if you get 5 points from the tests, did not make your gamestate immutable (0/2), but did get the points for not using an 2 dimension array (0.5), then your maximum style points is (5.5/8) * 2 = 1,375 point.

 ## Test setup